Design#

 However, there are at least two practical aspects to consider:

-1. if a researcher needs to express all their data in entities, they may have to type more than if they were just using a floating point number.
+1. If a researcher needs to express all their data in entities, they have to type more than if they were just using a floating point number.
 For example, mammos_entity.Ms(1e5, "A/m") instead of 1e5.
+While we would argue that the increased clarity and improved readability is more important than the one-off effort of writing this, some may object.

 Aspect 1 requires a bit more verbosity in writing the code (including clarity in the process), aspect 2 needs translation of the entity to other tools which—at that very point–increases complexity of the code.